sajidurshajib/sajidurshajib/README.md

 ### Hi there 👋
 I'm Sajidur `(you can call me Sajid)`.
 I am a developer and a trainer.
 For education purpose I am passionate about open source projects.
-Problem solving with many kind of algorithms is interesting topic for me.
+Problem solving with many kinds of algorithms is an interesting topic for me.

 I like work with team too.
-I have many projects which was I developed with team members.
+I have many projects which was I, developed working with team members.

-:smirk:
+* :computer: I'm currently writing some npm packages.
+* :mag_right: And also searching for open source project.
+* :bell: You can invite me your open source project If you need my collaboration.

 __RPSU__ *CSE*